CBD and Alcohol: Behind the Buzz Around CBD-Infused Booze

 Can CBD Reduce Alcohol’s Side Effects?

 There’s one other study on CBD and alcohol, but it doesn’t focus on their interaction.
-In the 2014 study, researchers set out to see if CBD could protect the liver from developing “fatty liver.”
+In the 2014 study, researchers set out to see if CBD could protect the liver from developing “fatty liver disease.”
 This condition can lead to fatigue and abdominal pain, and in more serious cases, jaundice and internal bleeding.

 Fatty liver occurs when there is an abnormal buildup of fat in the liver, and the number one way to create that buildup is through excessive drinking.